Municipal and Regional Water Authority taxes

 Property tax

 As the owner and/or user of a commercial property or piece of land, you must pay property tax (onroerendezaakbelasting, OZB) to the municipality.
 The amount of the tax depends on the value of the property.
-More information about property tax.
+Read more information about property tax.

 Parking charges

 You pay for parking if you park your car in a spot designated by the municipality as paid parking.
 This is stated on a sign and there are parking meters or a parking machine near the parking spaces.
-Check with the municipality where your business is located to see if you are eligible for a parking permit.
+Check with the municipality to see if your business is eligible for a parking permit.

 Encroachment tax